Overview

 Accessibility

 The approach to the castle involves a rough, uneven track and a low gate.
-The path is not suitable for wheelchairs or prams and may be challenging for those with reduced mobility (source: Nomads guide).
-Dogs are permitted on the trail but should be kept on a lead due to the uneven surface.
+The terrain is not suitable for wheelchairs or prams and may be difficult for visitors with mobility impairments.
+Dogs are welcome but should be kept on a lead due to the uneven ground and wildlife.

 Getting There

-• By Car – From Galway city centre, follow the N84 northwards for about 3.5 km.
-Look for the old gatehouse/arch at Menlo village; a small gate leads to a 150 m track down to the ruins.
-Limited roadside parking is available near the gate, though there is no dedicated car park.
+- By Car – From Galway city centre, take the N84 north for approximately 3.5 km.
+Look for the historic gatehouse arch at Menlo village; a small pedestrian gate leads to a short track down to the ruins.
+Roadside parking is limited, so arrive early during peak seasons.

-• By Taxi or Ride‑Share – A short 10‑minute taxi ride from the city centre drops you at the gate.
+- By Taxi – A 10-minute ride from Galway city centre will drop you directly at the village gate.

 Nearby Amenities